-Story Grid: How to Use Three-Act Structure to Write a Story Readers Love
+How to Use Three-Act Structure to Write a Story Readers Can't Put Down

-If you’re struggling to write stories your readers will love, you’re not alone.
-Thankfully, there’s a tool you can use to write stories that actually work: three-act structure.
+If you're struggling to write stories your readers will love, you're not alone.
+We talk a lot about structure here at the Write Practice as a way to help you get your stories told.
+Today, we'll look at another model you can use to write stories that actually work: 3-Act Story Structure.

 Every story begins as an idea.
 The work of a writer is to take that idea, in all its complexity, and translate it into a story.

-Ideas always feel fully formed in our minds.
-But when we sit down to put them into words, the struggle begins.
-Ideas don’t just morph into narrative form.
-They resist our efforts, and soon the process of storytelling becomes torture.
+Ideas always feel fully formed in our minds, but when we sit down to put them into words, the struggle begins.
+Ideas don't just morph into narrative form, complete with perfect plot points.
+The ideas resist our efforts and trying to make the story make sense turns to frustration.

 Thankfully there are strategies you can use to overcome the stubborn nature of an idea and successfully rise to the challenge of writing a great story.

-And one of the best strategies you can use is the Three-Act Structure.
+One of the best (and oldest!) strategies you can use is the Three-Act Structure.
+We'll define the Three-Act Structure and then look at the structure in action through some examples.

+Finally, we'll look at why story structure matters as a narrative model, and how you can use it to write a story readers can't put down.

+Syd Field popularized and expanded this definition in his 1979 book Screenplay: The Foundations of Screenwriting.
+He called the three acts the Set up, the Confrontation, and the Resolution, and within those three larger elements are the smaller plot points that move the story forward.

+In his bestselling guide and course, The Story Grid, Shawn Coyne uses the three-act structure to help writers and editors map out a big picture vision for a story.

-Why Structure Matters
+Why Story Structure Matters (And How Three-Act Structure Helps)

-The idea of a Three Act Structure is so common that it may seem cliché, and therefore undesireable.

-But such structure is as integral to a great story as wheels are to an automobile, and no one considers tires cliché.

-Sound structural design is at the heart of many things we appreciate without acknowledging it.
-Have you ever ridden to the top of a skyscraper and felt the gentle way of the tower?
-Does your vehicle hold together after hitting a violent bump?
-The subtle beauty of structure has kept you safe while enjoying these grand experiences.
+You might think it's too simplistic.
+Of course all stories have a beginning, middle, and end.

+But you'd be surprised how many writers are missing one or more of these key components and it's frustrating their readers.

-In the same way, structure is perhaps the most powerful — and most subtle — means of telling a story that your readers can’t put down.
+Story structure is perhaps the most powerful—and most subtle—means of creating a plot and telling a story that your readers can't put down.
+And it isn't just for novel writers.

-The main reason you’re struggling to get your stubborn story idea has to do with structure.
-Yet we often don’t see it that way.
-Instead, we complain that the words won’t come.
-The characters aren’t appearing to us.
+Screenwriters are famous for using the Three-Act Structure in their writing process.
+Screenwriting guru Robert McKee especially provides incredible depth on the topic in his must-read book, Story.

+It's also convenient that great story structure solves most of the problems of writer's block.
+When we're blocked, we might complain that the words won't come, or the characters aren't appearing to us.
 We see our problems as having to do with our inability to create personalities or conjure the right verbiage.

-Yet this is putting the cart before the horse.
-There is no reason for words without characters and goals.
-And there are no characters and goals if there isn’t a journey requiring structure.
+You're about to discover how a well-plotted three-act structure will solve storytelling problems like disjointed character development, aimless world building, and more.

-If you’re hoping to translate your stubborn story idea into a novel that works, pay attention to what matters.
-Study structure and use it to plan, draft, and revise your story.
+If you're hoping to translate your stubborn story idea into a novel that works, pay attention to what matters.
+Study three-act story structure and use it to plan, draft, and revise your story.

-An Editor’s View of Three Act Structure
+An Editor's View of Three-Act Structure in Stories

-In his eye-opening book The Story Grid, book editor Shawn Coyne shares examples of stories that worked and stories that didn’t.
-And each one that works follows a clear, familiar structure.
+In The Story Grid, book editor Shawn Coyne shares examples of stories that worked and stories that didn't.
+Each one that works follows a clear, familiar structure.

-Every story can be broken into three parts, or Acts.
+He breaks each story into three parts, or Acts.

 The First Act is the BEGINNING HOOK.